-What a special slightly belated gift!
-MovieFanFare published my tour of the films of Tyrone Power and Loretta Young on May 23, the day after my birthday this year.
+May 23, 2014: What a special slightly belated gift!
+MovieFanFare published my tour of the films of Tyrone Power and Loretta Young the day after my birthday this year.
 The original post was my contribution to the Power-Mad blogathon commemorating the 100th anniversary of Ty's birth on May 5.
 Click here to go to the MFF version.

 All About Eve

-The first entry in my roman à clef series delved into the backstory of Joseph Mankiewicz's 1950 Oscar winner All About Eve.
-The piece was reprinted at MovieFanFare on April 22, 2014.
+April 22, 2014: The first entry in my roman à clef series delved into the backstory of Joseph Mankiewicz's brilliant and much admired 1950 Oscar winner All About Eve.
 Click here to read it as published at MFF.